smcd253/reliable-file-transfer-tcp/zane/kernel_build_on_nodes.md

 - sudo apt-get update
 - sudo apt-get install git fakeroot build-essential ncurses-dev xz-utils libssl-dev bison flex libelf-dev bc

-2. Latest Kernel is copied to home directory which is mounted to each node
+2. Latest Kernel is copied to home directory which is mounted to each node.
+At the end in GUI, save then enter then exit.
 - cd Kernel/linux-4.18.9
 - cp /boot/config-$(uname -r) .config
 - make menuconfig
-At the end in GUI, save then enter then exit

 3. Do these one by one, while in the same kernel directory.
 If you put all together the node freezes sometimes and you get forced out of ssh session.
 Each takes around one hour, reboot system first if there's an error.